git-harry/rpc-extras/CONTRIBUTING.md

 * Allow the opportunity to discuss the classification of any open issue that has not already been discussed in the meeting, this should not be used as a chance to rehash old arguments but instead to highlight the case for issues where the circumstances have changed.

 ## Backlog -> Approved
 Approved is updated with tasks from Backlog if the relevant swim lane in Approved is under its minimum WIP limit.
 Any new issues in Backlog must be triaged before moving new work to Approved.
 In general, the next work to commit to should be based on the priorities of support unless there is an issue blocking the engineering team from meeting their responsibilities.
-If all things are equal the next card to move to Approved should be decided based on priority and age, with the oldest card of the highest priority the next moved.
+If all things are equal the next card to move to Approved should be decided based on severity and age, with the oldest card of the highest severity the next moved.

 ## Approved
 This column shows the work to which the engineering team has currently committed but not yet started.